 There are several reasons why an Artifactory Token might have been leaked:

-• Compromised systems: If the system where the token is stored is compromised, attackers may gain access to the token.
+Compromised systems: If the system hosting the token is compromised, attackers can gain access to it.

 What are the risks of leaking a Artifactory Token